Xetibo/ReSet-Doc/sections/plugin_implementation/keyboard.typ

 )

 #subsubsubsection("GNOME Implementation")
-The first try was using dconf_rs because GSettings is a frontend API to dconf and there was no reason to go through that indirection.
+The first try was using dconf_rs because GSettings is a frontend API to DConf and there was no reason to go through that indirection.
 In
-@gnome-get-input-config the setting string was fetched using dconf which then had to be matched using a Regex pattern.
-Unfortunately, it is not possible to use it to set a new keyboard config because dconf_rs wraps the value to be set with an apostrophe that cannot be parsed by dconf.
+@gnome-get-input-config the setting string was fetched using DConf which then had to be matched using a Regex pattern.
+Unfortunately, it is not possible to use it to set a new keyboard config because dconf_rs wraps the value to be set with an apostrophe that cannot be parsed by DConf.
 The only solution is to use a command to set the keyboard layouts as seen in @gnome-set-input-config.

 #let code = "